KeychainMDIP/kc/doc/deployment_guide.md

 ### Understanding MDIP Logs and Launch Process

 When you first launch an MDIP node, there will be multiple stages of readiness including:

 1. MDIP Docker Containers Preparation
-2. MDIP Gatekeeper Synchronization with MDIP Network ( <-- node operational here)
+1. MDIP Gatekeeper Synchronization with MDIP Network ( node operational here)
-3. MDIP Keymaster Connects to Gatekeeper once ready ( <-- server wallet connects to node)
+1. MDIP Keymaster Connects to Gatekeeper once ready ( server wallet connects to node)
-4. Blockchain Node Synchronization with Blockchain Network
+1. Blockchain Node Synchronization with Blockchain Network
-5. MDIP Mediator Discovery of MDIP Operations on Blockchain Registry ( <-- DIDs history validated here)
+1. MDIP Mediator Discovery of MDIP Operations on Blockchain Registry (DIDs history validated here)

 Below are log examples indicating your MDIP Node's stage of readyness.